dylanized/claw/README.md

 - a selection to scrape
 - fields to pull out from within that section
 - an output folder
+- number of seconds to delay

 and it creates CSV and JSON files with the results.
-Razorblade creates a separate file for each page it scrapes.
+Claw creates a separate file for each page it scrapes.

 	// libararies
-	var razor = require('razorblade');
+	var claw = require('claw');

 	// get settings
 	var page = 'http://www.bing.com/search?q=hello';